Vasily-Piccone/Vasily-Piccone/README.md

 - Previously on the Dragon Avionics Integration and Operation team @SpaceX, built automation hardware for @thesweaterguys, and tested RF components @MDA
 - I’m interested in and looking to collaborate on:
   - vertical farming technologies
-  - electric propulsion
-  - GNC algorithms
-  - RF projects
+  - space-related projects

-You can contact me via LinkedIn at "Vasily Piccone"
+You can contact me via Twitter @vasilypiccone

 <!---
 Vasily-Piccone/Vasily-Piccone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.